Vlsir/Hdl21Schematics/readme.md

 Schematic preludes execute as "regular" Python code.
 All of the language's semantics are available, and any module-imports available in the executing environment are available.

-To link their code-sections and picture-sections together, Hdl21 schematics require a few naming conventions:
+To link their code-sections and picture-sections together, Hdl21 schematics require a few naming conventions.
+The call signature for an Hdl21 generator function is `def <name>(params: Params) -> h.Module:`.
+Each of this signature's identifiers `name`, `params`, `Params`, and `h` are special in schematics and their code-predlues:

-- Each Hdl21 `Generator` has a single typed argument `params`, which is an instance of an Hdl21 `paramclass`.
-  - The name of each schematic-generator's parameter-type is `Params`, with a capital `P`.
+- The argument type is named `Params` with a capital `P`.
-  - If `Params` is not defined in the code prelude, the `Generator` will have no parameters.
+  - If the identifier `Params` is not defined in the code prelude, the generator will default to having no parameters.
+  - `Params` must be an Hdl21 `paramclass`, or will generate an import-time `TypeError`.
-- The name of the _argument_ to the `Generator` function is `params`, with a lower-case `p`.
+- The argument value is named `params` with a lower-case `p`.
-  - Any references to the parameters by the content of the schematic - such as `Nmos(params)` above - must use this name.
-- The name of the schematic generator function is either:
 - If a string-valued `name` attribute is definied in the code-prelude, that name is used for the generator function.
   - If not, the generator function's name is that of the schematic SVG file.
-- There is a single reserved identifier in the schematic content: `h` must refer to the Hdl21 pacakge.
+- The identifier `h` must refer to the Hdl21 pacakge.
-  - Think of a "pre-prelude" as running `import hdl21 as h` before the code-prelude.
+  - Think of a "pre-prelude" as running `import hdl21 as h` before the schematic's own code-prelude.
   - Overwriting the `h` identifier will produce an import-time Python error.
   - Re-importing `hdl21 as h` is fine, as is importing `hdl21` by any additional names.

-The parameter-naming follows Python-style naming conventions; `Params` is a type, and `params` is an instance of that type.

 An example code-prelude with a custom `Params` type: